 at The Metanoia Institute in London.
 By this time it was her deep conviction that it is our innate nature to grow towards our true potential and heal from suffering, given the right environment, and so Carl Rogers‘ core conditions of acceptance, warmth and the genuine presence became the cornerstone of her work.

 Since qualifying with a First Class honours in 2014 she has been working in private practise as well as educational settings in the U.K.

 She continues to offer reflexology and has also qualified with the British School of Yoga as a meditation teacher.

 Since 2015 her passion has turned back towards Buddhist teachings of mindfulness and also body based somatic inquiry as she trains in Hakomi, which she feels blends these qualities with the compassion, warmth and presence of Carl Rogers’ approach.
 Hakomi, which was developed by Ron Kurtz, in the 1970’s seems to dovetail beautifully from Carl Rogers’ own interest in the great power of loving presence before he died in 1987.

-In 2018 she and her husband followed their hearts out to Victoria BC where she runs an on-line and in person practise, and is planning to run mindfulness and well being retreats in BC, Southern California and the UK.
+In 2018 she and her husband followed their hearts out to Victoria BC where she runs an online and in person practise, and mindfulness and well being retreats in BC, Southern California and the UK.

 In 2019 as a qualified teacher if Mindful Self-Compassion, she will facilitate training workshops in BC and Southern California.